May 10, 2023

 05 Showrooms/Design Centers

 While the digital world can bring a plethora of product options and inspirational images to our fingertips in seconds, it can also make it hard to differentiate quality as well as hand, finish, and other tactile qualities of products.
-Showrooms and design centers are still beloved when paired with concierge-like staff who are knowledgeable about the latest products and ready to pull options that complement a designer’s creative vision.
+Showrooms and design centers are still beloved when paired with concierge-like staff who are knowledgeable about the latest products and ready to pull options that complement an interior designer’s creative vision.
 A great showroom doesn’t remain static; rather, it invites interactivity and provides space for design ideation either while browsing alone or nailing down selections with clients in tow.

 06 Trade shows